Install SSL certificate on Linux server

 It is a prerequisite to have an SSL installed on your server if you deal in eCommerce.
 That is if you allow users to pay or transfer money online.
 The eCommerce or payment transfer websites and actions are more prone to hacking or data stealing attempts.

-For example, a hacker may try to intercept a request on a website to steal credit card information entered into a form.
+For example, a hacker may try to intercept a request on a website to steal credit card information entered via web forms.
 Also it can steal important information submitted by users which may include your identification numbers, online banking details, personal details, credit card details and many more.

 How to get an SSL